lindsey98/Phishpedia/README.md

 chmod +x ./setup.sh
 ./setup.sh
 ```
-If you meet any problem in downloading the models, you can manually download them from here https://huggingface.co/Kelsey98/Phishpedia.
+If you encounter any problem in downloading the models, you can manually download them from here https://huggingface.co/Kelsey98/Phishpedia.
 And put them into the corresponding conda environment.

 3.
 ```
 conda activate myenv
 ```

-Run in python to test a single site
+Run in Python to test a single website

 ```python
 from phishpedia.phishpedia_main import test import matplotlib.pyplot as plt